Siri: Bias

 Siri, like many AI systems, can perpetuate gender and racial biases through its design and functionality.
 As argued by The Conversation, Siri "reinforces the role of women as secondary and submissive to men" due to the fact that the default is a soft, female voice.
-According to an article from The Scientific American, Claudia Lloreda explains that non-native English speakers have to "adapt our way of speaking to interact with speech-recognition technologies."
+According to an article from The Scientific American, Claudia Lloreda explains that non-native English speakers have to "adapt our way of speaking to interact with speech-recognition technologies".
 Furthermore, due to repetitive "learnings" from a larger user base, Siri may unintentionally produce a Western perspective, limiting representation and furthering biases in everyday interactions.
 Despite these perpetuated issues, Siri does provide several benefits as well, especially for those with disabilities that typically limit their abilities to use technology and access the internet.
 Apple has since introduced a larger variety of voices with different accents and languages.

 Swearing

 The iOS version of Siri ships with a vulgar content filter; however, it is disabled by default and must be enabled by the user manually.

-In 2018, Ars Technica reported a new glitch that could be exploited by a user requesting the definition of "mother" be read out loud.
+In 2018, Ars Technica reported a glitch that could be exploited by a user requesting the definition of "mother" be read out loud.
 Siri would issue a response and ask the user if they would like to hear the next definition; when the user replies with "yes", Siri would mention "mother" as being short for "motherfucker".
 This resulted in multiple YouTube videos featuring the responses or how to trigger them, or both.
 Apple fixed the issue silently.
 The content is picked up from third-party sources such as the Oxford English Dictionary and not a supplied message from the corporation.